‘Saturday Afternoon’ by Fred Yates 1953. To see more of the artist’s work visit https://fredyates.wordpress.com

 On 26 April 1997 Brighton played an emotional last ever home game at the Goldstone Ground, against Doncaster Rovers.
 They started the day three points adrift at the foot of the table and knowing anything less than a win would confirm their exit from the Football League – an exit from which there would surely be no way back.

-A sell-out crowd of 11,341 filled the stadium for its 1534th and final league game at the venue.
+A sell-out crowd of 11,341 filled the stadium for the 1534th and final league game at the venue.
 After both sides were reduced to ten men following a double sending-off, Albion finally got the breakthrough they needed when Stuart Storer scored after 67 minutes and held on for a tense, emotional 1-0 win.
 Results elsewhere meant that a draw at Hereford would be enough to retain their league status and Albion duly got the point needed and survived.

 it is thanks to the tremendous loyalty and fighting spirit of their fans and to strong, generous new ownership from Tony Bloom that Brighton have managed not just to survive since they lost their home but also to thrive.
-They have done this to such an extent that having been on the verge of being forced into non-league football at the same time as they were left homeless just 20 years ago Brighton & Hove Albion now have not only a superb new stadium but a Premier League team capable of doing it justice.
+They have done this to such an extent that having been on the verge of being forced into non-league football at the same time as they were left homeless just 20 years ago Brighton & Hove Albion now have not only a superb new stadium but a fine Premier League team capable of doing it justice.